chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/DESIGN.md

   zstd dictionary training are not exposed.
 - Arbitrary `func_filter` callables (Python) cannot be remoted; built-in predicates are exposed as `BuiltinFilter`.
-- `inplace` iteration is a local memory optimization and is always off here.
+- `inplace` is applied automatically when `include_payload` is false and `verify_digests` is false; it is not a client-facing option.
-- `fsspec` path/URL opening is a Python binding concern; clients stream bytes.
+- `fsspec` path/URL opening is a Python binding concern.
+Clients stream `chunk` bytes, or set `archive_path` to a filesystem path the server can open.
 - HTML/DOM parsing (the `resiliparse` crate) is deliberately out of scope to keep the project pure Rust with no native dependencies.
 - Authentication/TLS termination is left to deployment (reverse proxy);